 Address: 5071 Suisun Valley Road, Fairfield, CA 94534

 Central California is ‘wine country.’
-And the Vezer Family Vineyard – Blue Victorian vineyards is located at its heart, just a few miles from downtown Fairfield.
+The Vezer Family Vineyard – Blue Victorian vineyards is at its heart, just a few miles from downtown Fairfield.
 The Central California winery is known for its award-winning wines and as one of the region’s best producers of zinfandels and petite Sirahs.

-In fact, this region is considered the Petite Sirah Capital of the World.
-Vineyard and wine-tasting tours make it easy to learn about particular grapes, wine culture, vineyard harvesting, and even modern wine-making methods.
+This region is considered the Petite Sirah Capital of the World.
+Vineyard and wine-tasting tours make learning about particular grapes, wine culture, vineyard harvesting, and even modern wine-making methods easy.

-This multi-generational, family-owned winery has its roots family based values and celebrates the tastes of Northern Italy.
-In fact, over a dozen wineries and public tasting rooms pepper the Fairfield area.
+This multi-generational, family-owned winery has its roots in family values and celebrates the tastes of Northern Italy.
+Over a dozen wineries and public tasting rooms pepper the Fairfield area.

 There is even a family-friendly tasting room.
-And six of the tasting rooms are open seven days a week—rain or shine, there’s always wine in Fairfield.
-With this many vineyards in such a small area, wine tasting must be listed as one of the absolute best things to do in Fairfield, California.
+And six tasting rooms are open seven days a week—rain or shine, there’s always wine in Fairfield.
+With this many vineyards in such a small area, wine tasting must be listed as one of Fairfield, California’s absolute best things to do.